Mrbuns/travis-fastlane/README.md

 end
 ```

-Now within lanes, you can _INVOKE_ other lanes for various other reasons, in other words, each lane can have different functions essentially.
+Now within lanes, you can _INVOKE_ other lanes for various other reasons, in other words, each lane can have different functions essentially:

 ```ruby
 error do |lane, exception, options|